jinghuazhao/INF/csd3/README.md

 After snpid-rsid.sb is called, it is ready to use script `slct.sb` followed by `slct.sh`.

 Optionally, the results are fed into `finemap.sb` via `--n-causal-snps`.

+## Additional analyses

+A pure distance-based approach is avaiable as `sentinels_nold.sh` but is superseded with its failure to handle long LD regions.

+There are scripts for heritability analysis and proportion of variance explained.